 - Muscle can change our metabolism.
-Again important piece of information when fighting the hourly challenge of the battle of the bulge.
+Again an important piece of information when fighting the hourly challenge of the battle of the bulge.

 - The longest and largest muscles in our legs need resistance exercise, the leg lifts provide a great workout with low impact upon the knees.

-Make low impact exercises part of your daily fitness routine today!
+Make low-impact exercises part of your daily fitness routine today!

 © 2010 Kelly A Burnett